Communication: Non-verbal

 There are many forms of non-verbal communication.
 They include kinesics, proxemics, haptics, paralanguage, chronemics, and physical appearance.
-Kinesics investigates the role of bodily behavior in conveying information.
-It is commonly referred to as body language, even though it is, strictly speaking, not a language but belongs to non-verbal communication.
+Kinesics studies the role of bodily behavior in conveying information.
+It is commonly referred to as body language, even though it is, strictly speaking, not a language but rather non-verbal communication.
 It includes many forms, like gestures, postures, walking styles, and dance.
 Facial expressions, like laughing, smiling, and frowning, all belong to kinesics and are expressive and flexible forms of communication.
 Oculesics is another subcategory of kinesics in regard to the eyes.
 It covers questions like how eye contact, gaze, blink rate, and pupil dilation form part of communication.
 Some kinesic patterns are inborn and involuntary, like blinking, while others are learned and voluntary, like giving a military salute.

 Proxemics studies how personal space is used in communication.
-For example, the distance between the speakers reflects their degree of familiarity and intimacy with each other as well as their social status.
-Haptics investigates how information is conveyed using touching behavior, like handshakes, holding hands, kissing, or slapping.
-Many of the meanings associated with haptics reflect care, concern, anger, and violence.
-For example, handshaking is often seen as a symbol of equality and fairness, while refusing to shake hands can indicate aggressiveness.
+The distance between the speakers reflects their degree of familiarity and intimacy with each other as well as their social status.
+Haptics examines how information is conveyed using touching behavior, like handshakes, holding hands, kissing, or slapping.
+Meanings linked to haptics include care, concern, anger, and violence.
+For instance, handshaking is often seen as a symbol of equality and fairness, while refusing to shake hands can indicate aggressiveness.
 Kissing is another form often used to show affection and erotic closeness.

-Paralanguage, also known as vocalics, concerns the use of voice in communication.
-It depends on verbal communication in the form of speech but studies how something is said instead of what is said.
-It includes factors like articulation, lip control, rhythm, intensity, pitch, fluency, and loudness.
-In this regard, saying something loudly and in high pitch may convey a very different meaning than whispering the same words.
-Paralanguage is mainly concerned with spoken language but also includes aspects of written language, like the use of colors and fonts as well as the spatial arrangement in paragraphs and tables.
-Chronemics concerns the use of time, for example, what messages are sent by being on time or being late for a meeting.
-The physical appearance of the communicator also carries a lot of information, like height, weight, hair, skin color, gender, odors, clothing, tattooing, and piercing.
-It is an important factor for first impressions but is more limited as a mode of communication since it is less changeable.
-Some forms of non-verbal communication happen using artifacts, such as drums, smoke, batons, or traffic lights.
+Paralanguage, also known as vocalics, encompasses non-verbal elements in speech that convey information.
+Paralanguage is often used to express the feelings and emotions that the speaker has but does not explicitly state in the verbal part of the message.
+It is not concerned with the words used but with how they are expressed.
+This includes elements like articulation, lip control, rhythm, intensity, pitch, fluency, and loudness.
+For example, saying something loudly and in a high pitch conveys a different meaning on the non-verbal level than whispering the same words.
+Paralanguage is mainly concerned with spoken language but also includes aspects of written language, like the use of colors and fonts as well as spatial arrangement in paragraphs and tables.
+Non-linguistic sounds may also convey information; crying indicates that an infant is distressed, and babbling conveys information about infant health and well-being.

+Chronemics concerns the use of time, such as what messages are sent by being on time versus late for a meeting.
+The physical appearance of the communicator, such as height, weight, hair, skin color, gender, clothing, tattooing, and piercing, also carries information.
+Appearance is an important factor for first impressions but is more limited as a mode of communication since it is less changeable.
+Some forms of non-verbal communication happen using such artifacts as drums, smoke, batons, traffic lights, and flags.